Sterophonick/HeartLib/README.md

 # HeartLib Game Boy Advance Development API
-Comprehensive API for Nintendo GBA inspired by HAMLib and its respective extrension, HEL lib.
+Comprehensive API for Nintendo GBA inspired by HAMLib and its respective extension, HEL lib.

 # The library
 This library is undergoing heavy development.
 It is currenty my most heavily worked on GBA Project.